#acbabenchbar

 COMMITTEE FOR DIVERSITY AND INCLUSION PROGRAM

-1 Ethics credit
+1 Substantive CLE credit

 Sunburst